bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 matching strings identified, the smaller the file can be compressed, thus sending a smaller file from the server to the browser.

-Setting up gzip is fairly painless, and the <a href="http://html5boilerplate.com/">HTML5 Boilerplate</a> team has done a great job of getting this going.
+Setting up gzip is fairly painless, and the <a href="http://html5boilerplate.com/" rel="noopener noreferrer" target="_blank">HTML5 Boilerplate</a> team has done a great job of getting this going.
 To gzip files an .htaccess file needs to be added to the root directory of the web server, labeling the specific files to be gzipped.
 The dot at the beginning of the file name is correct, as the .htaccess file is a hidden file.

 Within the HTML5 Boilerplate Apache Server Configs, they instruct which files gzip compression should be applied to.
 Keep in mind, the code for